HABBOUBY/MONGEYA_/README.md

 I do not currently have access to a 3D printer, and professional 3D printing services are costly and limited where I live (Tunisia).
 For this reason, I was not able to physically fabricate and photograph the assembled parts before submission.

 Every file needed to reproduce MONGEYA and Mongy — including slicer-ready STL exports and print settings — is included in this repository, so the design can be fabricated and verified by anyone with access to a 3D printer.

+**On 3D printing access in Tunisia:** Access to 3D printing hardware in Tunisia is particularly constrained.
+Import duties and customs taxes on 3D printers and electronics significantly raise their price compared to international markets, putting personal ownership out of reach for many students.
+Local makerspaces with printing capability are few, mostly concentrated in the capital, and operate as private, paid facilities with limited slots rather than open-access community labs.
+Online/local printing services exist but are costly and add delays for a project of this scale (multiple large structural parts).
+For these reasons, physical fabrication of MONGEYA and Mongy has not yet been possible, and the design is submitted as a complete, print-ready package so it can be reproduced and verified by anyone with printer access.

 ---